-Jenny holds an honours degree, a teaching certificate, diploma in piano performance and diploma in special education.
-She has an enhanced DBS (CRB) and is an experienced tutor,pianist and performer.
-She teaches all ages, abilities and styles.
-She is a visiting piano tutor at KGGS and has a successful practice at home.
-Students can prepare for Trinity, ABRSM or Trinity Rock examinations.
-Or just learn for pleasure - enjoyment is key!
+Jenny holds an honours degree, teaching certificate and diploma in piano performance.
+She has an enhanced DBS (CRB) and is an experienced tutor, pianist and performer.
+She is a school piano tutor and has a successful home practice, teaching all ages and abilities.
+Students can prepare for Trinity, ABRSM or Trinity Rock examinations, or just learn for pleasure - enjoyment is key!

 "Your teaching methods and approach to music have instilled her with confidence and enthusiasm" (A parent)

 "Thank you for being a good teacher for all the years you've taught me.
 Because of you I will continue to enjoy playing the piano for the rest of my life" (A student)

 "I am so pleased to have met you.
 My piano dream has come a massive step close to reality thanks to you."
 (An adult student)

 Q: What will I expect to learn

 A: How to name the notes on the keyboard, hand/finger positions, posture, scales, key signatures, chord progressions, a varied repertoire, sight reading and aural skills, and terminology.
 Don't worry - most of this will happen as a result of playing

 Q: Do I need a piano at home to take piano lessons?

 A: Ideally, yes, but you can start with a good electronic keyboard.
 Eventually you will need something more substantial such as a keyboard with regular sized (‘chunky’) keys and a touch sensitive response (i.e. if you press a key harder it will play louder ).
 A full size keyboard has 88 notes – any smaller than 76 will be a disadvantage.